theithec/pagetools/docs/quickstart.rst

         </sidebar>

 Go to admin->widgets->Pagetype-Areas.
 Select the one default area named "sidebar".
 Create a Pagetype and call it "base".
 `Save and continue editing`.
-Add a Content Widget.
+Add a `Simple Text Widget`.
 The name is the internal name for the widget.
 Save and return to the Pagetype-Area.
 Enable the new widget.
 Save.

 A `PageType` called  `base` is used as the default/fallback pagetype, therefor the widget is visible.

 You could create a new `Pagetype-Area` with a new `Pagetype`, e.g. named 'special' with different widgets and change the pagetype of the former created page to the new type.

-Some notes:

-- Pagetypes can be nested, however this is only useful if you have multiple areas (e.g. sidebar and header).
-- Creating custom widget classes is easy.
-A templatetag class that doesn't require arguments can just be added to the `PT_TEMPLATETAG_WIDGETS` setting.
-- To enable the whole thing, somewhere the result of `pagetools.widgets.utils.get_areas_for_type("pagetypename", kwargs)` must be added to the template context(e.g. as `areas`) where `kwargs` will be passed to the included  widgets `render` call.

 Search